b-basyildiz/Quantum_Hackathon/README.md

 While we were deliberate on solving all bugs we have found, we are sure that there are more that will be found if the game has thorough usage.
 Also, even though the GUI has a great 8-bit feel, to fully actualize our game the GUI must be updated and worked on further.

-Mathematically, there is a serious of reductions that are necessary for computation, and all of these take away from the efficiency of the Quantum AI.
-An improvement can be made by creating a cost Hamiltonian that Quantum Annealing uses in one of the NAE SAT problems.
+Mathematically, there are a series of reductions that are necessary for computation, and all of these take away from the efficiency of the Quantum AI.
+An improvement can be made by creating a cost Hamiltonian that Quantum Optimization uses in one of the NAE SAT problems.
 This would enable our program to have a Quantum optimization with less mathematical overhead.

 Lastly, we are using quantum simulations for our Quantum Simulated annealing.
 A direct extension of our game would be running it on an actual Quantum Comptuer.